actnwit/RhodoniteTS/README.md

 ## What's the "Blittable Memory Architecture"

 With the Blittable Memory Architecture, Rhodonite stores almost all of its data in a large pre-allocated ArrayBuffer.
-Most of data are on that memory pool, which is transferred to the GPU every frame as a floating point texture.
+Data storage for matrix or vector classes in Rhodonite's component classes and materials are assigned from the memory pool, which means most of the data are on that memory pool, transferred to the GPU every frame as a floating-point texture.
-This allows all shaders to always access to a huge amount of data.
+This architecture allows all shaders always to access a vast amount of data.

-For example, Rhodonite can handle and blend the all morph targets of VRM characters (38 targets) at the same time in the shader.
+For example, Rhodonite can handle and blend all morph targets (38 targets) of VRM characters simultaneously in the shader.

 ## Viewer